 An ethnographic study of music, performance, migration, and circulation, Singing Across Divides examines how forms of love and intimacy are linked to changing conceptions of political solidarity and forms of belonging, through the lens of Nepali dohori song.

-The pages below contain supplemental media for each chapter of Singing Across Divides.
+The following pages contain supplemental media for each chapter of Singing Across Divides.